SM Seaside Cebu Arena

-SM Seaside Arena, also known as SM Cebu Arena or SM Arena, is a multipurpose indoor arena that as of 2025 is under construction in South Road Properties, Cebu City, Philippines.
-The arena, located adjacent to the SM Seaside City complex, is estimated to have a 16,000-seating capacity and, once completed, will be the largest indoor arena in Cebu.
+SM Seaside Cebu Arena is a multipurpose indoor arena in South Road Properties, Cebu City, Philippines.
+The arena, located adjacent to the SM Seaside City complex, has a seating capacity of 16,000,and 25,000 full capacity and is the largest indoor arena in Cebu and in Visayas.

-Background and history
+History

+Conception and initial cancellation

-First proposed in 2013, the arena is planned to be a venue for local and international concerts, sports events, international conventions, and as the venue of the Cebu Schools Athletic Foundation, Inc. (CESAFI) and some select Philippine Basketball Association (PBA) games.
+First proposed in 2013, SM Seaside Cebu Arena (then known as the "SM Seaside Arena") is planned to be a venue for local and international concerts, sports events, international conventions, and as the venue of the Cebu Schools Athletic Foundation, Inc. (CESAFI) and some select Philippine Basketball Association (PBA) games.
 The arena was also one of the proposed venues for the unsuccessful Philippine bid for the 2019 FIBA Basketball World Cup.

+In January 2017, reports emerged that developer SM Prime Holdings had canceled its plans to build the arena.
+This occurred amidst an unfavorable political climate when Cebu City mayor Tomas Osmeña threatened to revoke several sale lots in the South Road Properties (SRP).